 huts | Caples Track, Greenstone Conservation Area

 Caples Track huts?
-There’s now only one and it is new, ie, 2014.
+There’s now only one and it is relatively new, ie, 2014.
 Note: the Mid Greenstone Hut and Upper Caples Hut are no longer available for use by trampers.

 There are two huts on the nearby Greenstone Track:

 There is also one official campsite available, although you can also camp around any of the huts, except Lake Howden.

 There’s two shelters at either end of the track.

 There’s also a couple of basic huts in the vicinity: